 There are many ways to measure automotive excellence, but top speed is the one everybody secretly cares about the most.
 Aldous Huxley was right about speed being the only truly modern sensation — but he left out the part about how much fun it is.

-These 25 cars are more than just fun, though, they’re the fastest production cars in the world.
-The emphasis here is on “production;” racers and one-off custom jobs need not apply.
-We also tried to limit the selections to cars whose claimed top speeds have been generally recognized as legitimate by the automotive media and sanctioning groups.
+These 25 cars are more than just fun — they’re the fastest production cars on the planet.
+The emphasis here is on “production” — racers and one-off custom jobs need not apply.
+We also tried to limit our selections for the fastest cars in the world to those with claimed top speeds that have been generally recognized as legitimate by the automotive media and sanctioning groups.

-When Volkswagen purchased the Bugatti brand, it had one goal: build the fastest production car in the world.
+When Volkswagen purchased the Bugatti brand, it had one goal: Build the fastest production car in the world.
 The original Veyron achieved that goal, and with a price tag of $1.7 million and a quad-turbocharged W16 engine producing 1,000 hp, it also boasted the most superlatives of any production car.